Blackberry Gin Sour

 Key ingredients and why

-• Gin: London dry gin is the classic choice and works well here.
-The juniper and citrus botanicals complement the blackberry.
-A floral gin like Hendrick’s is also lovely if you want something softer.
+• Gin: A London Dry gin works best here.
+The juniper and citrus botanicals complement the blackberry really well.
+A floral gin also works beautifully if you want something softer.
+For more ideas, browse my gin cocktail recipes.

 Method

-A hand pours red liquid from a jigger into a silver cocktail shaker.
-A small bowl of blackberries sits on a wooden surface in the background.
+A hand pours a red liquid from a metal jigger into a metal cup, with a woven surface in the background.

 Tips